Inside Priyanka Chopra and Nick Jonas' Three-Day Wedding Celebration

 Nick and Priyanka decided to host two ceremonies—a Christian service officiated by his father, a pastor, and a traditional Indian wedding—each held in different spots within the palace walls.

-Priyanka asked Mubina Rattonsey to be her maid of honor; other bridesmaids included Isha Ambani, Shrishti Behl, Mamta Bhatia Anand, Parineeti Chopra, Chanchal Dsouza, Tamanna Dutt, Danielle Jonas, Natasha Pal, Dana Supnick-Guidoni, Sophie Turner and TK.
 The groomsmen included Nick's brothers—Frankie Jonas, Joe Jonas and Kevin Jonas—as well as his former Kingdom co-star, Jonathan Tucker, and Priyanka's brother, Siddharth Chopra.

-Famous guests included Chord Overstreet and Lilly Singh.
 Meghan's best friend, Meghan Markle, the Duchess of Sussex, did not attend either ceremony, likely due to her pregnancy.

 JOSEPH RADHIK/MEGA

 For the Hindu ceremony, the groom dressed like royalty, as is customary, and rode in on a horse.
-The bride, meanwhile, sparkled in a custom Sabyasachi design.
 For the Western service, Priyanka wore a custom gown by Ralph Lauren, Vogue first revealed.

 An insider told E!
 News, "Priyanka looked breathtaking in her traditional red Indian wedding outfit.
 The wedding was a beautiful, traditional Indian wedding where they sat inside of a Mandap (four pillars).
 Nick did a beautiful job following the customs of a Hindu ceremony.
 It was lovely seeing how they honored both of their heritages."